-B. Species and habitats of local importance may be identified for protection under this chapter.
+2. Species and habitats of local importance may be identified for protection under this chapter.
 State or local agencies, individuals or organizations may identify and nominate for consideration specific species and habitats, or a general habitat type, including streams, ponds or other features.
 Proponents shall have the burden of presenting evidence concerning the criteria set forth below.
 The nomination shall be processed once a year through the annual comprehensive plan amendment cycle.

-1. The decision for changes to species and habitats of local importance shall consider:

 a.
+The decision for changes to species and habitats of local importance shall consider:

+i.
 Concern due to population status;

-b.
+ii.
 Sensitivity to habitat manipulation;

-c.
+iii.
 Importance to the local community; and

-d.
+iv.
 Criteria used to identify state priority species, which include:

+(a) State candidate species that are defined by WDFW Policy M-6001 to include fish and wildlife species that WDFW will review for possible listing as state endangered, threatened, or sensitive;

+(b) Vulnerable aggregations, which includes those species or groups of animals susceptible to significant population declines, within a specific area, by virtue of their inclination to aggregate;

+(c) Species of recreational, commercial, and/or tribal importance that are vulnerable; and

+(d) The economic impact both positive and negative to the applicant’s property or surrounding property.
+Economic impact is to be determined by a properly qualified individual or firm using industry standards.

+b.
+Nominated habitats and habitats for species of local importance shall consider the following and must include maps to illustrate the proposal:

 i.
-State candidate species that are defined by WDFW Policy M-6001 to include fish and wildlife species that WDFW will review for possible listing as state endangered, threatened, or sensitive;
+A seasonal range or habitat element which, if altered, may reduce the likelihood that the species will maintain or reproduce over the long term;

 ii.
-Vulnerable aggregations, which includes those species or groups of animals susceptible to significant population declines, within a specific area, by virtue of their inclination to aggregate;
+Areas of high relative density or species richness, breeding habitat, winter range, and movement corridors;

 iii.
-Species of recreational, commercial, and/or tribal importance that are vulnerable; and
+Habitat with limited availability or high vulnerability to alteration; and

 iv.
-The economic impact both positive and negative to the applicant’s property or surrounding property.
-Economic impact is to be determined by a properly qualified individual or firm using industry standards.

-2. Nominated habitats and habitats for species of local importance shall consider the following and must include maps to illustrate the proposal:

-a.
-A seasonal range or habitat element which, if altered, may reduce the likelihood that the species will maintain or reproduce over the long term;

-b.
-Areas of high relative density or species richness, breeding habitat, winter range, and movement corridors;
+Whether these habitats are already identified and protected under the provisions of this or other local ordinances or state or federal law.

 c.
-Habitat with limited availability or high vulnerability to alteration; and

-d.
-Whether these habitats are already identified and protected under the provisions of this or other local ordinances or state or federal law.

-3. Habitat management recommendations shall be included for use in the administration of this section.
+Habitat management recommendations shall be included for use in the administration of this section.

-C. Development Standards.
-Projects located within habitats of local importance, as designated in subsection A of this section, shall meet the standards below, rather than the development standards in YMC 15.27.508 through 15.27.521, unless review is also needed for a hydrologically related critical area.
-Projects shall be designated using management recommendations established for the species or habitat by federal and state agencies, or those adopted for species and habitats of local importance by the city of Yakima.
+3. Development Standards.
+Projects located within habitats of local importance or within 200 feet of species of local importance, as designated in subsection B.1 and B.2 of this section, shall comply with the applicable development standards in YMC 15.27.508 through 15.27.521.
+In addition, projects shall be designed using management recommendations established for the species or habitat by federal and state agencies, or those adopted for species and habitats of local importance by the city of Yakima.
 The department shall consider the extent such recommendations are used in its decision on the proposal, and may consider recommendations and advice from agencies with expertise.
 (Ord.
 2008-46 § 1 (part), 2008).

 15.27.504 Functional properties.

-A. Streams, lakes, ponds and wetlands require a sufficient riparian area to support one or more of the following functional properties:
+A. Aquatic fish and wildlife habitat conservation areas require a sufficient riparian area to support one or more of the following functional properties:

-1. Stream bank and shore stabilization;
+1. Stabilizing banks;

 2. Providing a sufficient shade canopy to maintain water temperatures that support fish and their habitat;